Liouville theorems for nonlocal Lane--Emden inequalities with degenerate kernels: Introduction

 The paper is organized as follows.
-In Section \ref{sec:pre}, we introduce basic notations and derive an estimate for the operator on test functions.
-Section \ref{sec:esti_iter} focuses on the local mass $S(R)$, establishing both a polynomial growth bound and a dyadic recursive inequality.
-Finally, in Section \ref{sec:pf}, we provide the proof of Theorem \ref{thm:main}, addressing both the subcritical and critical cases.
+In Section~\ref{sec:pre}, we introduce the weak formulation and derive an estimate for the operator applied to cutoff functions.
+Section~\ref{sec:esti_iter} establishes a polynomial growth bound and a dyadic recursive inequality for the local mass \(S(R)\).
+Finally, Section~\ref{sec:pf} proves Theorem~\ref{thm:main} and Corollary~\ref{cor:mixed-orders}.